L-glutamate oxidase

-The 3 substrates of this enzyme are L-glutamate, O_{2}, and H_{2}O, whereas its 3 products are 2-oxoglutarate, NH_{3}, and H_{2}O_{2}.
+The three substrates of this enzyme are L-glutamic acid, water, and oxygen.
+Its products are α-ketoglutaric acid, hydrogen peroxide, and ammonia.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH_{2} group of donors with oxygen as acceptor.
 The systematic name of this enzyme class is L-glutamate:oxygen oxidoreductase (deaminating).
 Other names in common use include glutamate (acceptor) dehydrogenase, glutamate oxidase, glutamic acid oxidase, glutamic dehydrogenase (acceptor), and L-glutamic acid oxidase.
 It employs one cofactor, FAD.